BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 **WARGEAR**

-- Hand weapons
+- Hand Weapons

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Stone flail: 15 points
+- Stone Flail - 15 points
-- Heavy armour: 10 points
+- [Heavy Armour] - 10 points

 **SPECIAL RULES**

-- Burly
+- [Burly]

 - **Stone flail** `ACTIVE`

-Two-handed weapon.
-If Azog uses this in a Combat, he gains Mighty Blow and reduces his Fight value to 6 for that Combat, even after a Heroic Strike.
+[Two-handed weapon][Two-handed Weapon].
+If Azog uses this in a Combat, he gains [Mighty Blow] and reduces his Fight value to 6 for that Combat, even after a [Heroic Strike].
 Any model struck by it and not slain is knocked Prone at the end of the combat.

 - **General of the North** `ACTIVE`